| Andrea Rossi 2011 E-Cat Scam Device Summary

 Energy Catalyzer Scam Investigation Summary

-In 2007, Rossi began trying to use and commercialize the low-energy nuclear research of Francesco Piantelli, a retired Italian biophysicist.
+Sometime before 2011, Rossi began trying to use and commercialize the low-energy nuclear research developed by Francesco Piantelli, a retired Italian biophysicist and his colleagues.
 Piantelli began his LENR research in 1989, when he observed something unusual taking place in one of his experiments.
 Initially, Piantelli didn't pay close attention to it.
 But after he saw the Martin Fleischmann and Stanley Pons "cold fusion" announcement, he looked more closely at his own work.
 Piantelli found that his device, too, was producing anomalous excess heat and nuclear effects.
 But Piantelli was working with nickel and hydrogen gas, a very different configuration from Fleischmann-Pons’.
 (Piantelli Group Documents)

 Piantelli also knew that the idea of room-temperature fusion was highly unlikely.
 More significantly, he was working with a hydrogen system rather than a deuterium system; therefore, the idea of fusion was not even a consideration for him.
 (See 2008 and 2010 ACS presentations here Publications and Presentations)